Optimization Algorithms as Robust Feedback Controllers: Online Feedback-Based Optimization

 \begin{remark} Exploiting \emph{passivity} is sometimes a third possibility to certify closed-loop stability \cite[Chap.
 6]{khalilNonlinearSystems2002}.
 This approach requires that the control loop can be identified as a feedback interconnection of passive systems, which is not always possible.
 Saddle-point flows (discussed in \cref{sec:saddle}) are one class of systems that are amenable to passivity arguments to study stability and robustness \citep{vanderschaftRelationPortHamiltonianGradient2011,simpson-porcoInputOutputAnalysis2016}.
-These ideas have been applied for the congestion avoidance in communication networks (\cref{ex:netw_cong}) in \cite{wenUnifyingPassivityFramework2004} and \cite[Chap.
-4]{lowAnalyticalMethodsNetwork2017}.
+These ideas have been applied to congestion avoidance in communication networks (\cref{ex:netw_cong}) in \cite{wenUnifyingPassivityFramework2004} and in Chapter 4 of \cite{lowAnalyticalMethodsNetwork2017}.
 Similarly, passivity has been exploited in power systems applications (like \cref{ex:opt_freq}) in \cite{steginkUnifyingEnergyBasedApproach2017,tripPassivityBasedDesign2017}. \end{remark}

+\begin{remark} In the following, for the sake of keeping the presentation consistent, we maintain the same modeling framework where both the plant and the optimization algorithm are described as continuous time flows.
+In some applications, for example when the presence of communication delays requires less frequent algorithms iterations, a sampled-data approach may be more appropriate. \cite{belgioioso2021sampled, belgioioso2022online} provide stability results in this hybrid setting. \end{remark}